Applying for projects

 This page guides you through the process of applying for projects at UPPMAX.

-UPPMAX is a supercomputing facility hosted by Uppsala University and is a part of the Swedish National Infrastructure for Computing (SNIC).
-As a SNIC center, we provide computational resources for a wide variety of researchers all over Sweden.
-Access to our resources is granted through the SNIC project application portal, SUPR.
+UPPMAX is a supercomputing facility hosted by Uppsala University and hosts resources for the National Academic Infrastructure for Supercomputing in Sweden (NAISS).
+As a NAISS provider, we provide computational resources at no cost to a wide variety of researchers all over Sweden.
+Access to our resources is granted to researchers affiliated with a Swedish higher-education institution through the NAISS project management portal, SUPR.

-In order to do any kind of sequence analysis, you need two resources:
+In order to do any kind of computational work, you need two resources:

 - Computations.
 It takes time for a CPU to run programs.
 Computational resources are measured in core-hours.
 Allocations are granted in core-hours per month.

-- Our current SNIC-funded compute cluster is called Rackham.
+- Our NAISS-funded general compute cluster is called Rackham.

 - If a project exceeds its allocation of CPU time, you can keep working but at a lower priority in the queue.
 We call this the bonus queue.